mrtnj/layer_bone_gwas/README.md

 * scripts/markers_run_blat.sh -- Use Blat to align sequences to Galgal6

-* R/markers_filter_alignment.R -- Read output from Blat mand make a map file with new positions.
+* R/markers_filter_alignment.R -- Read output from Blat and make a map file with new positions.